-As the 2020-21 school year continues, local Maryland school systems have been actively revising reopening plans due to the COVID-19 pandemic.
+As the 2020-21 school year continues, local Maryland school systems are actively revising reopening plans due to the COVID-19 pandemic.
 Conduit Street has the latest.

 Governor Hogan recently called for schools to return to in-person learning by March 1, requiring local school systems to send the Maryland State Department of Education the information on local plans for returning to school buildings.